NidhilkrishnaNair/SQL-Project/README.md

 # SQL-Project
-Used MySQL to analyse data stored in database 'Awesome Chocolate' Please find the script below: show tables;
+Used MySQL to analyse data stored in database 'Awesome Chocolate'

+Please find the script below:

+show tables;

-/* The above query gives me all the tables stored in the database*/ select * from sales;
+/* The above query gives me all the tables stored in the database*/

+select * from sales;

-/* The above query gives me all the data stored in sales table*/ select saledate, amount, customers from sales;
+/* The above query gives me all the data stored in sales table*/

+select saledate, amount, customers from sales;

-/* The above query gives me the mentioned columns from sales table*/ select saledate, amount, boxes, amount/boxes as 'amount per box' from sales;
+/* The above query gives me the mentioned columns from sales table

+select saledate, amount, boxes, amount/boxes as 'amount per box' from sales;

-/* The above query gives me the mentioned columns along with the calculated column 'amount per box' from sales table*/ select * from sales where amount>10000;
+/* The above query gives me the mentioned columns along with the calculated column 'amount per box' from sales table*/

+select * from sales where amount>10000;

-/* The above query gives me all the data stored in sales table where the amount is greater than 10000*/ select * from sales where amount>10000 order by amount;
+/* The above query gives me all the data stored in sales table where the amount is greater than 10000*/

+select * from sales where amount>10000 order by amount;

 /* The above query gives me all the data stored in sales table where the amount is greater than 10000 in the ascending order of amount*/

 SELECT * FROM sales WHERE amount > 10000 ORDER BY amount DESC;
 /* The above query gives me all the data stored in sales table where the amount is greater than 10000 in the descending order of amount*/ select * from sales where geoid='g1' order by pid, amount desc;